 Once the application is complete, it is forwarded to the competent registrar’s office in Germany, where it will be processed.

 Enlarge image (© picture-alliance/chromorange) The fees for the recording of a birth and the issuance of the requested birth certificates are set by each individual German state and therefore can vary.
-Registrar’s Office I in Berlin will likely collect the following fees:
+In most cases, the following fees apply:

 The basic fee for recording the birth in the birth register is € 60.00.
 This amount increases by € 20.00 if foreign law must be observed.
 The current fees for a birth certificate are € 10.00, for every additional copy of the same document which is ordered at the same time, the fee is € 5.00.
-The Registrar’s Office I in Berlin will forward the necessary account information upon receipt of the application.
+These fees do not have to be paid with the German mission abroad wher the application is submitted but has to be transferred to the registrar's office at a later point of time.
+The registrar's office will forward the necessary account information upon receipt of the application.

 How long will it take to receive the birth certificate?